1toddlewis/floodgate/README.md

 ## todo
 There are some edge cases that can make tiny differences.
 First, let's look at the data returned by the BGG XMLAPI2.
-It first sorts plays by date BUT NOT BY TIME, and then by id.
-If a user logs a play for a game for which you are currently polling, then that play may push the stack of plays down one row.
-You may not catch it if your polling has already passed that date.
+It first sorts plays by date BUT NOT BY TIME, and then by id IN ASCENDING ORDER.
+The most recent play logged for a day will be the last play shown before the previous day's plays are listed.
+If a user logs a play for a game while you are currently polling, then that play will push the stack of plays down one row.
+You may not catch the new play if your polling has already passed that date, but it will push a game that is at the bottom of the current page down to the top of the next page that Floodgate requests.
+It will be counted twice.

 People can also post plays from the future!
 As I type on 16 JUL 2023, there is a logged play of Sagrada dated 23 AUG 2023.
 With an id that suggests it was really